Bassett88/arkosR36S/Frequently-Asked-Questions---RG351MP.md

 * If the device has a weak wifi signal, it will cause issues like this as well.
 It's best to turn off wifi when not using it.
 You can use F+L3 to toggle the wifi off (flashes the center led twice) or go to Options section>Advanced>Disable Wifi.
 * If and when you experience a crash from sleep, try a safe shutdown first using F + Tap Power.
 If that doesn't work, you're only choice is a hard reset.

-## Q. Can the center power LED be completely turned off via software?
+## Q. Can the power LED be completely turned off via software?
 ### A. No.  This LED can only be changed from green to red and back again.
 It can not be completely turned off via software.

 ## Q. I've added the roms to the appropriate folder, but once I put the SD card inside the console it doesn't seem to find my roms.